 👥Trusted registries in Healthcare

 Healthcare is a highly sensitive and regulated sector.
-Its success is completely dependent on how much “trust” a country can bring in ensuring accessible and safe healthcare across the multimodal (physical & virtual) health delivery ecosystem.
+Its success depends entirely on the level of “trust” a country can establish in ensuring accessible and safe healthcare across the multimodal (physical and virtual) health delivery ecosystem.

-A fundamental issue plaguing current healthcare systems is the lack of dependable and accessible single source of truth.
-There are certain (foundational) data lists that every solution needs to operate.
-In healthcare, these include lists of qualified medical professionals, medical institutions, insurers etc. Multiple health programs tend to maintain their isolated versions of these lists and every new player ends up having to recollect this information.
-As a result, this information is not verifiable, not reusable and rarely up to date.
+A fundamental issue plaguing current healthcare systems is the lack of dependable and accessible single sources of truth.
+There are certain foundational data lists that every solution needs to operate.
+In healthcare, these include lists of qualified medical professionals, medical institutions, insurers, etc. Multiple health programs tend to maintain their isolated versions of these lists, and every new player ends up having to recollect this information.
+As a result, this information is not verifiable, not reusable, and rarely up to date.

 Electronic registries are structured, live identification systems that maintain standardised, updated data records compliant with standards/schema, ensuring a 'Single Source of Truth' for entities and offering access via open APIs.
 In contrast, conventional databases provide a way to simply store and manage the data.
 Databases may have structured data records but may not necessarily be compliant with any standard/schema, and are not sharable, verifiable or authenticable.

-Countries might be in different stages of their registry implementation ranging from a simple database to a mature registry as is illustrated here.
+Countries might be in different stages of their registry implementation ranging from a simple database to a mature registry as is illustrated herearrow-up-right.

 Registries should provide:

-2) Open APIs (and prevent clunky PDF or Excel downloads) to ensure systems can directly access the information;
+2) Open APIs to ensure systems can directly access the information without relying on clunky PDF or Excel downloads.

 This greatly enhances accessibility and speed, reduces the cost of service delivery, and triggers competition and innovation across market players.
-For more detailed information on registries, see here
+For more detailed information on registries, see herearrow-up-right

 Last updated